thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 : The results of the Evolutionary Algorithms with crossover rates $0$, $0.05$, and $0.3$.
 The columns present the problem instance, lower bound, the algorithm, the best, mean, and median result quality, the standard deviation&nbsp;*sd* of the result quality, as well as the median time *med(t)* and FEs *med(FEs)* until the best solution of a run was discovered.
 The better values are **emphasized**. {#tbl:eaCrHCJSSP}

-The results in [@tbl:eaCrHCJSSP] show that a moderate crossover rate of 0.05 can indeed improve our algorithm's performance &ndash; a bit.
+The results in [@tbl:eaCrHCJSSP] show that a moderate crossover rate of 0.05 can indeed improve our algorithm's performance &ndash; a little bit.
 Only for the JSSP instance `swv15`, setup `ea2048_nswap` without crossover remains best.

 By the way: It is very important to *always* test the $cr=0$ rate!